 “The central details are impressively crisp and the fully red fields are undeniably superb, brimming with delicate reflectivity that effortlessly brightens the planchet,” added auctioneers.
 “Further inspection confirms the virtually perfect nature of this coin, which truly delights once in hand, and is currently the finest Newfoundland Specimen bronze coin in existence of any size or monarch.”

-Last year, the Royal Canadian Mint issued a $1 Fine silver coin marking the 70th anniversary of Newfoundland entry into Confederation.
+In 2019, the Royal Canadian Mint issued a $1 Fine silver coin marking the 70th anniversary of Newfoundland’s entry into Confederation.